-Environmental enrichment (EE) is broadly defined as an environment that that enhances and promotes social, motor and sensory stimulation.
+Environmental enrichment (EE) is broadly defined as an environment that that enhances and promotes social and perceptual motor experience and learning.

 EE has been proven to enhance neuroplasticity and promote memory and motor function in animal studies but the effect in humans is less well understood.